Criciúma Esporte Clube

-Criciúma Esporte Clube, commonly referred to as Criciúma, is a Brazilian professional club based in Criciúma, Santa Catarina founded on 13 May 1947.
+Criciúma Esporte Clube is a Brazilian professional club based in Criciúma, Santa Catarina founded on 13 May 1947.

 Criciúma is the most successful team from Santa Catarina, having won the 1991 Copa do Brasil, the 2002 Campeonato Brasileiro Série B, and the 2006 Campeonato Brasileiro Série C.

 History

 Criciúma Esporte Clube was founded on May 13, 1947, as Comerciário Esporte Clube; however the club folded due to a financial crisis in the 1960s.
-The club refounded in 1976 by some of the original Comerciário Esporte Clube members.
+The club was refounded in 1976 by some of the original Comerciário Esporte Clube members.
 In 1978 the club was renamed as Criciúma Esporte Clube, and its current colors black, yellow and white were adopted in 1984.
 The present colors of Criciúma Esporte Clube are the reason the club is called Tigre (meaning Tiger).